 In work and life, there are different ways in which conversations drift.
 Right now there is a drift in our conversations that is pulling for anxiety, resignation, and overwhelm.
 So, how do you battle that drift as a leader?

 To intervene in the drift of a river, you have to stick a paddle down into the river and change the course of where it wants to take you.
-At work, you can change the course of the conversations that are happening around you.
+At work, you can intervene in the drift and change the course of the conversations that are happening around you.
 What that looks like is generating conversations that create and empower, rather than the easier ones that are part of the drift.

 When we talk about leadership, one of the best ways that we can be effective is to look for where we can intervene in the drift – ours and our teams’.
 Sometimes that is changing the conversation.
 Sometimes it is changing what we are focusing on.